Kitty Hart’s Heroic Insights: Sharing Marketing Wisdom and Event Planning Tips on Legacy Leaders Podcast

 Of all the many factors considered when planning an event, there’s none more fundamental, more human-centric than designing an experience that is sensorial, satisfying… sensational.
 Designed with intention, much goes into making an affair to remember.
 It marks the collaborative talents, skills, and creative conceptualization of great minds tasked to answer the question “What’s it all about?”
 Together arriving at the notion that it is form, function, and feeling that collectively weave a narrative of a brand or business’s purpose; resulting in a final display of the harmonious balance of mixing business with pleasure through experiential marketing.

-Such a deep understanding of these components is essential in cultivating a successful event, albeit virtual or live, and for Kitty Hart, Vice President of Client Brand Experience at Heroic, it’s all of these things and so much more.
+Such a deep understanding of these components is essential in cultivating a successful event, albeit virtual or in-person, and for Kitty Hart, Vice President of Client Brand Experience at Heroic, it’s all of these things and so much more.

 In a recent discussion, the subject matter expert shares her fresh, illuminating views and insights on experiential marketing, what works, and what sets Heroic apart from the rest.